If you’re like me, you love to plan and get things done by tackling your to-do list!

-Below are a few hacks to help you use and conquer your to-do list.
+Below are a few hacks to help you use and tackle your to-do list.

 I think it’s safe to say that it is inevitable that we will have so many responsibilities in a day.

-But, I think the key to writing an effective to do list and also having a productive day is to prioritize.
+But, I think prioritizing is the key to writing an effective to-do list and having a productive day.

 Prioritization is key.

-Before you write out your to-do list, ask yourself ‘What matters most at this present time?’
+Before writing your to-do list, ask yourself, ‘What matters most now?’

 ‘What is urgent?’